zubinchopra/portaldocs/portal-sdk/templates/top-extensions-controls-playground.md

 ## The controls playground

 The controls playground is located at [https://aka.ms/portalfx/playground](https://aka.ms/portalfx/playground), and it provides a space where developers can experiment with controls previous to adding them to an extension.
 They can see what a control looks like, and how it behaves.
-The following is a working instance of a control.

 ![alt-text](../media/portalfx-controls/playground1.png "A Working Control in the Playground")